PaperMC/PaperDocs/source/server/configuration.rst

 * total-multiplier
     - **default**: 0.98
-    - **description**: Each page has this multiple of bytes from the last page as it's contribution to the allowed byte total for a book (with the first page being having a multiplier of 1.0).
+    - **description**: Each page has this multiple of bytes from the last page as its contribution to the allowed byte total for a book (with the first page being having a multiplier of 1.0).

 async-chunks